KaiqiYang94/azure-func-dynamic-rendering/README.md

 # Azure Function for Dynamic Rendering
 Azure function running in a docker container which dynamically renders a page of your choice to html.
 For testing dynamic rendering.

-This example uses `estruyf/azure-function-node-puppeteer` as the docker image.
+This example runs a headless Chrome in a node environment.
+Credits to [estruyf](https://github.com/estruyf/azure-function-node-puppeteer) for the docker image.

 ## Development